-- PSK (phase-shift keying), a finite number of phases are used. - FSK (frequency-shift keying), a finite number of frequencies are used. - ASK (amplitude-shift keying), a finite number of amplitudes are used. - QAM (quadrature amplitude modulation), a finite number of at least two phases, and at least two amplitudes are used.
+- ASK (amplitude-shift keying), a finite number of amplitudes are used. - FSK (frequency-shift keying), a finite number of frequencies are used. - PSK (phase-shift keying), a finite number of phases are used. - QAM (quadrature amplitude modulation), a finite number of at least two phases, and at least two amplitudes are used.